 3.9.5.
 Cash advances must be settled within 60 days upon completion of approved use.
 Any excess advance funds must be returned to the Travel & Expense Office.

 3.9.6.
 Failure to settle outstanding cash advances will result in the balance being treated as tax reportable income to the recipient.

 4. Related Information

 4.1.
 University Policy 03-100 Fiscal Policy Program Authority

 4.2.
-Please refer to all other fiscal rules that may be applicable, including but not limited to the following policies currently located in the OSU Fiscal Policy Manual:
+Please refer to all other policies, standards and fiscal rules that may be applicable, including but not limited to the following:

 4.3.
 Please check with your unit/college for unit-level procedures related to this rule.

 4.4.
 Following are forms and other resources related to this policy:

 4.4.3.
 Quick Reference Guide on Insurance and Claims: Ground Transportation